clkride/Earnings_Prediction_Models/README.md

 ‘dummy_Neg_E_t', 'Neg_E_interaction_term', and 'EPS'.
 The params_EP_model_t1 variable is used to store the estimated coefficients of the EP model.

+#### RI Model:
+* 'B_t': This variable represents the book value of equity (total shareholders' equity) at the end of the fiscal quarter.
+* 'TACC_t': This variable represents the tax-adjusted change in working capital (current assets - current liabilities) from the previous year, divided by total assets at the end of the fiscal quarter.
+It is used as a measure of cash flow management efficiency.

+The regression coefficients are estimated using the ordinary least squares (OLS) method.
+The dependent variable in the regression model is 'E_t1_EP_RI', while the independent variables used in the model include 'dummy_Neg_E_t', 'Neg_E_interaction_term', 'B_t', 'TACC_t'.
+The params_RI_model_t1 variable is used to store the estimated coefficients of the RI model.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>